 Be sure to thoroughly wash out your filters after each use.
 Leftover coffee buildup can lead to bitter-tasting coffee.

 2. Try Different K-cup Flavors

 There are over 200 K-cup flavors to choose from, so if you are unhappy with the strength or taste of a particular one, change it up.
 The flavor profiles include vanilla, pumpkin, pecan, mocha, hazelnut, coconut, cinnamon, chocolate, chai, caramel, and blueberry.

 You can also choose from dark, light, and medium roasts.
+Each roast level will affect the coffee’s flavor.
+Darker roasts are going to offer the most intense flavors while a light roast will produce a more acidic cup with natural flavors.
 For more information on what differs between roast levels, click here.

 In 2021, Thrillist partnered with coffee veteran Josh Taves to select the 19 best K-Cup flavors.
 Here are the top 10 for your perusal:

 - Dunkin’ Donuts Original Blend

 - Green Mountain Coffee Breakfast Blend

 - The Original Donut Shop Coffee

 - Green Mountain Coffee Hazelnut